-Hamlin’s climbing program is almost twenty years old.
+Hamlin’s climbing program is over twenty years old.
 Back in 1997, Hamlin was one of the first schools in the United States to bring outdoor climbing to K-8 students; in 2020 it will be an Olympic sport featured in Tokyo.

 Hamlin’s wall covers 180 square meters of climbing space including 30 vertical feet to the top.
 There are 15 routes that are inspected and changed annually.
 The challenge level of the routes vary from 5.2 to 5.11a based on the Yosemite Decimal System which rates degree of difficulty for climbs.
 Only roughly 5% of Hamlin students can successfully complete the hardest path.